Student64-bit/priv/README.md

   <img src="Images/jen22.png" alt="error" width="80%" height="80%">
   <img src="Images/jen23.png" alt="error" width="80%" height="80%">
   <br>
-  <strong><small>Project Image: Implementing the new java 17 sdk path for jenkins, since the older updated path was giving me errors.</small></strong>
+  <strong><small>Project Image: Implementing the new Java 17 JDK path for Jenkins, since the older outdated path was giving me errors.</small></strong>
 </p>

 - **Lost Jenkins Password**: Lost the Jenkins user password stored in a text file.
 Resolved by editing the XML file in the Jenkins instance, setting `<security>false</security>`, accessing the dashboard without login credentials, and resetting the password.
 Improved future password management practices to avoid such issues.

-- - **Amazon web services direct shell connect issue**: I ran into an issue when trying to connect jenkins to my docker service via the aws browser shell.
-I believe the issue had to do with authentication, which I decicded to manually login to my shell via my local command line using the .pem key provided when I was setting up my instances.
+- - **Amazon web services direct shell connect issue**: I ran into an issue when trying to connect Jenkins to my Docker service via the AWS browser shell.
+I believe the issue had to do with authentication, so I decided to manually log in to my shell via my local command line using the .pem key provided when I was setting up my instances.

 <p align="center">
   <img src="Images/jen27.png" alt="error" width="80%" height="80%">
   <br>
-  <strong><small>Project Image: Upgrading my instances from t2.micro to t2.medium for more memeory and computing power</small></strong>
+  <strong><small>Project Image: Manually logging in to my shell via my local command line using the .pem key due to AWS browser shell authentication issues.</small></strong>
 </p>